Abhishek1-341/Multi-Modal_Real_Estate_Valuation_Using_Satellite_Imagery_and_Tabular_Data/README.md

 ## 🎯 Conclusion

-Integrating satellite imagery effectively engineers an automated, programmatic framework for holistic property valuation.

-However, the multimodal pipeline recorded a very slight decrease in RMSE and increase in R² score compared to the tabular baseline.
+Integrating satellite imagery effectively engineers an automated, programmatic framework for holistic property valuation.However, the multimodal pipeline recorded a very slight decrease in RMSE and increase in R² score compared to the tabular baseline.
 This outcome reveals two critical insights:

 1. The heavily engineered tabular features (specifically the median-encoded Location Index) already encapsulate the vast majority of the pricing signal.